-Visual arts-such as painting, illustration, and sculpture-were also an important part of the Harlem Renaissance.

-Augusta Savage became a famous sculptor as well as one of the leading visual artists of the Harlem Renaissance movement.
+Visual arts were also an important part of the Harlem Renaissance.
+Visual arts include things like painting, illustration, and sculpture.
+Augusta Savage was a sculptor and was one of the leading visual artists of the Harlem Renaissance movement.
 Savage was born in Florida in 1892.
 She moved to New York City in the early 1920s and studied art at Cooper Union college.
 In 1929, she went to Paris, France to study sculpture.
-Upon her return to the United States, Savage worked as a sculptor, taught art, and was a civil rights activist.
+When Savage returned to the United States, she worked as a sculptor, taught art, and was a civil rights activist.
 In 1939, she was hired to create a sculpture for the New York World's Fair.
 She created "The Harp," which was 16 feet tall.